 Technical Trades Apprenticeship Programme

-The apprenticeship programme generally run for 3 years.
+The apprenticeship programmes generally run for 2 years.

-- be assigned to the department relevant to the trades they are studying;
+- assigned to the department relevant to the trades they are learning;

-- be given a personal development plan that includes relevant skills-based tasks, training and regular progress assessments.
+- given a personal development plan that includes relevant skills-based tasks, training and undergo regular progress assessments.

-Apprentices receive regular feedback and are expected to complete several assessments, make quarterly presentations to management, produce written assignments and undergo practical competency testing.
+Apprentices receive regular feedback and are expected make quarterly presentations to management, produce written assignments and undergo practical competency testing.

 What we look for